SethSmigelski/jump-links-block/readme.txt

 == Frequently Asked Questions (FAQ)==

-= How is the standalone "SEO 44 Jump Links Block" plugin different from the "SEO 44" plugin? = The main **SEO 44** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, *and* the Jump Links Block.
-This standalone **SEO 44 Jump Links Block** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite.
-If you are using the SEO 44 plugin, *already* have access to the Jump Links Block and do not need to install this standalone block plugin.
+= How is the standalone "SEO 44 Jump Links Block (SEO 44)" plugin different from the "SEO 44" plugin? = The main **Search Appearance Toolkit (SEO 44)** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, and the Jump Links Block.
+This standalone **Jump Links Block (SEO 44)** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite.
+If you are using the Search Appearance Toolkit (SEO 44) plugin, you *already* have access to the Jump Links Block and do not need to install this standalone block plugin.

 = Are Jump To Links the same as Site Links? =
-While they look similar, **sitelinks** and **jump to links** are two different features in Google's search results.
+While they look similar, **sitelinks** and **jump to links** are two distinct features in Google's search results.
 The main difference is where the links take the user.

 * **Sitelinks:** Links to **separate pages** on the same website (site-level navigation).
 They most often appear for branded searches when Google is confident the user wants to navigate the main sections of a specific site.
 Their purpose is to navigate a website's main sections and help users get to the most popular or important pages on a website more quickly.